 Victoria University has consolidated its research activity.
-From 2018 research of the Centre for Cultural Diversity and Wellbeing (CCDW) is located within the Institute of Sustainable & Liveable Cities.
+From 2018 research of the Centre for Cultural Diversity and Wellbeing (CCDW) is located within the Institute for Sustainable Industries and Liveable Cities.

 Our research programs are the heart of the Centre.
 They explore the nexus between cultural diversity and wellbeing through cutting-edge research, advancing knowledge and debate within disciplines, and contributing to broader knowledge, policies and agendas for social and community wellbeing.

 We aim to build research concentrations, facilitate research teams and engage VU researchers in national and international disciplinary debates and networks.

 A shared focus in our research streams is investigating the complex relationship between cultural diversity and wellbeing, rather than treating 'diversity' and 'wellbeing' as separate domains.

 The programs will support major competitive grant and publication activity through active research teams with strong trans-disciplinary expertise.
 Relationships with key external partners, both new and existing, national and international, are a critical element of our approach.

 In order to foster dynamic, collegial and enriching research environments within the University, each program contains seminar series, workshops, roundtables, forums and a range of postgraduate supervision and research opportunities.

 Culture and values in health